Iqbal1282/YoloV3/README.md

 Clone or Download the files.

-1. Downlaod the coco  weight from ## YOLOv3 implementation in TensorFlow 2.0
+1. Downlaod the coco  weight from https://pjreddie.com/media/files/yolov3.weights  and keep in the weights directory

 ![alt text][image]